 Rights in a unitary patent

 Rights in a unitary patent can only be transferred in respect of all the member states where it has effect.
 A unitary patent may be licensed in respect of the whole or part of the territories of the contracting member states.
-A licence will be recorded in the Register for unitary patent protection as an exclusive licence if the proprietor and licensee require; a licence will be recorded as a sub-licence where it is granted by a licensee whose licence is recorded in the Register for unitary patent protection.
+A licence is recorded in the Register for unitary patent protection as an exclusive licence if the proprietor and licensee require; a licence is recorded as a sub-licence where it is granted by a licensee whose licence is recorded in the Register for unitary patent protection.

 Effect on existing European patents and national patents

-The unitary patent system will have no direct effect on existing European patents.
-It will not be possible to convert existing European patents into unitary patents.
+The unitary patent system has no direct effect on existing European patents.
+It is not possible to convert existing European patents into unitary patents.

-The unitary patent will also have no effect on the availability of national patents via the national patent offices.
+The unitary patent also has no effect on the availability of national patents via the national patent offices.

 Supplementary protection certificates (SPCs)

 SPCs may be obtained in EU countries for patented medicinal products or plant protection products that require marketing authorisation (regulatory approval) before they can be released on the market.